h-kok/ToDo-App/README.md

 ## Known issues

--   Need to fix type issues in Task (id) and AddTask (newArr) components.
+-   Need to fix error "Form submission canceled because the form is not connected" when trying to delete task.

 ---